 Brass plating started to be experimented with as far back as the 1600s, but it was not until the 1920s that electroplating began to be used as a solution to brass.
 So the chances are if you have an item you know is older than the 1920s, it is solid brass, and if after the 1920s, it could be solid brass or brass plated.

 The brass is usually plated on steel or a white metal like zinc, to which molecules of brass are electroplated onto the surface.
 A lacquer topcoat is often placed on the surface to ensure the brass plating will not deteriorate over time.

-Sometimes you can take off the lacquer top coat and then polish or refinish the brass underneath.
+Sometimes you can remove the lacquer top coat and polish or refinish the brass underneath.
 Other times it can damage the finish, and the piece will need to be re-plated